Brawdunoir/dionysos-server-websocket/docs/requests/joinroom.md

 		"isPrivate": false
 	}
 }
-// List of users in room
+// Updated list of users in room
 {
 	…
 }